embeddedcc/bcs-docs/docs/examples.md

 4. From the **State** pulldown menu, choose **State 0**.
 Also, choose to dislay this process when it is running to show the process on the Main Control page.
 ![choosing a state](img/examples/example1_4.png)

 5. State 0 will be the initial state of this process when it begins.
-Since you are choosing to start this process when the BCS starts up, you want to build in some protection for our refrigerator if there is an instance when the power supply to the BCS becomes unreliable.
+Since you are choosing to start this process when the BCS starts up, you want to build in some protection for your refrigerator if there is an instance when the power to the BCS becomes unreliable due to blackouts or brownouts.
 To do this, you will create an initialization period that will cause the BCS to wait 5 minutes before it enters the next state which will actually control the temperature.
 In the State section, enter the **State Name** of **Initialize**.
 ![state naming](img/examples/example1_5.png)

 6. Go to the **Timers** section to setup the delay timer.
 Enter a name for the delay timer, check the **Used** box, and set the initial value to 5 minutes.
 Because you did not check any other boxes, this will be a countdown timer.